Elections in Mexico: Electoral system

 Mexico is a federal republic.
 The electoral system is regulated by the Constitution of Mexico and the constitutions of the 32 federative entities.
 These constitutions separate powers into three branches: executive, legislative, and judicial.
 The heads of the executive and all members of the legislature are open to election by the citizens.
 Officials of the judiciary were previously not open to election until the approval of the 2024 Mexican judicial reform.
-The first judicial elections will be held in 2025.
+The first judicial elections was held in 2025.

 The heads of government executive bodies are commonly directly elected by popular vote for a six-year term.
 Terms of elected executives are non-renewable, and seeking to be reelected is forbidden by the Constitution.
 The executive election is held through voting on a single plurality ballot for the candidate, and the winner is decided by first-past-the-post voting.

 The members of the legislatures are commonly directly elected by popular vote for a three-year (federal and local deputies) or a six-year (senators) term.
 There are usually term limits placed on legislative members (12 years at the federal level, not eligible for immediate re-election starting in 2030).
 All legislative elections have mixed electoral systems.
 The votes are counted toward candidates and political parties through one-ballot mixed single or two-ballot parallel voting.
 The winners are decided by a hybrid across first-past-the-post voting (single-member district), party-list proportional representation, and/or mixed-member proportional representation.